Nawod/Snakey-JAVA-/README.md

 # Snakey-JAVA-
-Simple Snake game built with JAVA
+Simple Snake game which built with JAVA

+Just clone and Download
+Then open the JAVA project